 dis۔ Indicates the un-doing of a previous action.
 Ex: dis۔connect (something that was previously connected)

-non۔ Indicates a neural.
+non۔ Indicates a neutral.
 Ex: non۔connected (indicates something that probably was never connected or not yet connected)۔

 un۔ Indicates the root word's opposite meaning.
-Ex: "un۔civilized" means "barbaric".
+Ex: "un۔happy" means "sad".

 ۔by Converts root word to a modifier of an adjective.
 Ex: pale۔by blue shirt, vast۔by different view, utter-by fantastic show.